lenincompres/domify/README.md

 ## List and element arrays

 Use arrays to create multiple alements of the same tag.
-* Giving the array an id creates an array of elements on the window.
+* Giving the array an id creates an array of elements in the window.

 ```javascript
 domify({